Carvana Stock Posts Worst Day Ever as Outlook Darkens for Used Vehicle Market - NewsBreak

 Related

-Stocks Making the Biggest Moves in the Premarket: Take-Two Interactive, Lyft, TripAdvisor and More
+Stocks Making the Biggest Moves Midday: Lyft, Tripadvisor, Take-Two Interactive and More

-Take a look at some of the biggest movers in the premarket:.
-Take-Two Interactive (TTWO) – Take-Two tanked 17.4% in the premarket after the videogame publisher cut its bookings outlook for the year.
-Take-Two has been impacted by weaker mobile and in-game sales, although CEO Strauss Zelnick said the situation should improve within the next three to six months.
+Check out the companies making headlines in midday trading.
+Lyft — Shares of Lyft plummeted 22.9% after the company's earnings report showed mixed results in the last quarter.
+The rideshare company reported adjusted earnings per share of 10 cents, more than analysts' expectations of 7 cents, but revenue fell short of the Street's forecast, coming in at $1.05 billion versus $1.06 billion expected, per Refinitiv.

 Carvana Implodes